 GPS has become very common in our day-to-day life.
 Most of our personal or business tavel along with the transportation of our goods has become more efficient when using the satellite system developed in the United States known as GPS (Global Positioning System).
 Other satellite systems have been developed around the world such as Glonass (Russian) and Galileo (European Union) and all of these satellite systems are known generically as Global Navigation Satellite Systems (GNSS).

-Raven and Turflux partnered in 2014 to start selling Raven's advanced Field Computers and Slingshot® RTK to the golf course market.
+Raven and Turflux partnered in 2014 to focus on the golf course market, and our User List of golf course customers shows our success.
 Raven chose Turflux because of our previous experinece in the golf market and our commitment to a customer-focused approach.
-Turflux chose Raven because of their leadership in advanced technology.

 Nozzle control is an integral component to satellite controlled spraying on golf courses.
 The increase in accuracy and savings from satellite control would be minimal if the technology could only control one boom section at a time.

 Satellites are the brains.
 Nozzle control is what makes it work.
 Turflux offers options from its basic Coil System, which utilizes your current nozzle bodies and controls them individually by replacing the check valve with an electric solenoid.
 We also offer a multi-section manifold control system, typically installed on a "speed and pressure" sprayer like the Toro MP-1250 or MP-1750.
 Top of the line nozzle control utilizes the advanced PWM (Pulse Width Modulating) technology of Capstan's SharpShooter or Raven's Hawkeye nozzle control system.
 PWM nozzle control allows for varying speeds while maintaining constant pressure (and droplet size), while continuing to apply product at your preset target rate.